theresaabl/mastermind/README.md

 You can fork this repository by using the following steps:

 1. Log in to GitHub and locate the [GitHub Repository](https://github.com/theresaabl/mastermind).
-2. At the top of the Repository (not top of page) just above the "Settings" Button on the menu, locate the "Fork" Button.
+2. At the top of the Repository (not top of page) just above the 'Settings' Button on the menu, locate the 'Fork' Button.
 3. Once clicked, you should now have a copy of the original repository in your own GitHub account!

 ### Local VS Deployment

 There are minor differences between the local and the deployed app.
 - Firstly, when running the app in a local terminal, one can restart the app again from the terminal after exiting it.
-In the deployed version this is not possible, instead one can restart the app at any time by pressing the "Run Program" button.
+In the deployed version this is not possible, instead one can restart the app at any time by pressing the 'Run Program' button.
 - Secondly, the colors appear differently in color shade and brightness in the local vs deployed terminal, this does not influence the functionality of the app at all.

 ## Credits